-This 10-course online Master's Degree in Security Studies is available entirely online, providing a convenient format for busy professionals.
+This 10-course master's degree is available entirely online, providing a convenient format for busy professionals.

-Courses are available throughout the year, during the Fall, Spring and Summer semesters, and you can take one course each semester or a number of courses a semester, depending upon your own personal time constraints.
+Courses are available throughout the year, during the Fall, Spring and Summer semesters.
+You can take one course per semester or more, depending on your own personal time constraints.

 |Type of Fee||Amount|

 |Graduate Degree Application Fee||$50|

 |Returned Check Fee Per Semester*||$30|

 |Total for Course**||$1,785 ($585 x 3 credits = $1,755 + $30 registration fee per semester)|